Updated: Apr 14

 Why is Shin Hae-sun nominated for Best New Actress (Film) when she’s been acting since 2013?
 Lee Do-hyun was in Hotel Del Luna (2018), so why is he nominated for Best New Actor (Television)?
 Basically, this category is for actors marking their first major roles in either a movie or drama, regardless of how long they’ve been in the industry.

 The Popularity Awards, given to a male and female actor from the pool of television and film acting nominees, are determined entirely by online fan voting.
 Over a limited period of time, fans from around the world are invited to cast their votes for their favorite actor and actress.
-Since last year, voting for the Popularity Awards has been sponsored and hosted by video sharing platform TikTok.
-As of posting, Kim Seon-ho (Start-up), Song Joong-ki (Vincenzo), Seo Yea-ji (It's Okay to Not be Okay), and Shin Hae-sun (Mr. Queen) are leading in online voting for the upcoming awards.
+Since 2020, voting for the Popularity Awards have been sponsored and hosted by video sharing platform TikTok.
+Kim Seon-ho (Start-up) and Seo Yea-ji (It's Okay to Not be Okay) won online voting last year, while now-married couple Hyun Bin and Son Ye-jin of Crash Landing On You won in 2020.

 Up to five television programs (drama or variety) are nominated every year for the Technical Award, which recognizes excellence in any of the following fields: Visual Effects, Cinematography, Art Design, Costume Design, and Music.